Stop the Execution of Richard Moore in South Carolina

 Please sign the petition asking Henry McMaster to do everything within his power to stop this execution, including issuing a stay, and seeking a path to clemency in the case.

-Petitions will be delivered on your behalf by our allies at South Carolinians for Alternatives to the Death Penalty in the coming days.
+Petitions will be delivered on your behalf by our allies at South Carolinians for Alternatives to the Death Penalty on October 31, 2024.

 Sponsored by